History of Organization

 Today, the two buildings house engaging exhibits which connect local community members and visitors to the rich heritage and diversity of Sparks and the Truckee Meadows.
 A cultural center, a small archival research library, collections storage and administrative offices are also located in the two buildings.

-The Museum is currently in the midst of a Revitalization Project designed to generate a broader base of visitors and increased usage of the museum facility both at the local and tourism level.
-The nationally registered historic building, which forms the cornerstone of the Museum, was recently rehabilitated and opened a Cultural Center in November 2011 thanks to a community effort.
-(See 2011 Annual Report).
-The Museum now offers expanded Arts and Humanities programming in addition to our exhibits and collections
+The nationally registered historic building, which forms the cornerstone of the Museum, was rehabilitated, and opened a Cultural Center in November 2011 thanks to a community effort.
+The Museum now offers expanded Arts and Humanities programming in addition to our exhibits and collections.

 The Sparks Museum and Cultural Center shares resources to enrich students’ understanding of the world around them.
 We accomplish this through the following: